Samsung Galaxy S6: Cameras

-For its rear-facing camera, Galaxy S6 uses the same image sensor (Sony Exmor RS IMX240/Samsung ISOCELL S5K2P2) with optical image stabilization as the Galaxy Note 4,For the first time in a Samsung flagship device, a bundled slow-motion video editor allows viewing custom parts of the recorded footage at adjustable speeds and exporting it for sharing.
+For its rear-facing camera, Galaxy S6 uses the same image sensor (Sony Exmor RS IMX240/Samsung ISOCELL S5K2P2) with optical image stabilization as the Galaxy Note 4, For the first time in a Samsung flagship device, a bundled slow-motion video editor allows viewing custom parts of the recorded footage at adjustable speeds and exporting it for sharing.

 The front-facing camera was also upgraded from 2.1 megapixels to 5 megapixels, supports 1440p video recording for the first time on a Galaxy S series device, and also features an aperture of f/1.9 and being equipped with HDR viewfinder for the first time in a front camera.
 The fingerprint scanner in the home button now uses a touch-based scanning mechanism rather than swipe-based.
 Double-pressing the Home button launches the camera app, while it launched S Voice, then Samsung's digital assistant software, on Samsung flagship phones released between 2012 and 2014.

 Both the front and the rear camera support burst shots at around eight pictures per second, limited to 30 pictures per row.

 The design of the camera software has been changed.
 Changes include the introduction of swipe gesture controls for accessing camera modes and gallery and a camera mode selector that is a flat two-row icon+label grid.
 Additional camera modes can be downloaded.
 The Android Marshmallow update added manual camera controls.

 The setting menu is no longer a four-column icon+label grid floating on top of the camera viewfinder, but a list on a separate page.
 Setting shortcuts are no longer customizable.

 Software

 Operating system

 The S6 and S6 Edge were initially released running Android 5.0.2 "Lollipop" while the S6 Edge+ was initially released running Android 5.1.1 "Lollipop" with Samsung's TouchWiz software suite.
 TouchWiz has been streamlined on the S6 with a refreshed, minimal design and fewer bundled applications.
 Samsung newly allows users to download custom themes.
 Several Microsoft apps are bundled, including OneDrive, OneNote and Skype.
+Samsung promised 2 Android OS upgrades (till Android 7.0) and 4 years of security updates (till 2019).